bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ## Preconditioning

 We strongly advise you to use a preconditioner to deal with the above linear problem.
-See [2d Ginzburg-Landau equation (finite differences)](@ref) for an example.
+See [2d Ginzburg-Landau equation (finite differences, codim 2, Hopf aBS)](@ref) for an example.

 ## Floquet multipliers computation